allsundaymqq/Sass_Usages/README.md

 Webpack modules bundler only handle Javascript and JSON files, if you using Sass in your project, then have to add loaders In Webpack config-file...

 ### Usages:
-1. define Mixins Variables in Minxin.scss file , Using Vue CLI - vue.config.js to include the Mixins.scss as Data Attribute.
+1. define Mixins Variables in minxin.scss file , Then using Vue CLI - vue.config.js to include the Mixins.scss as Data Attribute.
     ```javascript
     //minxins.scss
     @mixin respond($breakpoint) {